 Philadelphia Mortgage Advisors overview

-- Cash-out refinancing
+- Rate-and-term and cash-out refinancing

 Minimum borrower requirements

 While you won’t find debt-to-income ratio or other requirements from Philadelphia Mortgage Advisors online, the lender typically follows Fannie Mae guidelines (meaning a 620 minimum FICO score for a conventional loan) and can engage in manual underwriting as needed.
 Because of this, it is often able to find solutions for borrowers who have unconventional circumstances.

 Philadelphia Mortgage Advisors offers a range of refinance options, including cash-out refinances.
 Costs vary based on loan size, credit score, loan-to-value ratio and loan type.
 These costs aren’t available online, and neither are refinance rates.
 You can start the process by filling out an online form.
 From there, you will work with a loan officer to get an estimate of upfront fees and your new monthly mortgage payments.

 Not sure if Philadelphia Mortgage Advisors is right for you?
 Consider these alternatives

 - Valley National Bank mortgage review: You’ll find a similar suite of loan products here, and if you’re looking at refinancing, the fees are stated upfront.

 - Garden State Home Loans mortgage review: Also available in New Jersey and Pennsylvania (plus a few other states), the customer service experience here feels more tech-friendly, with online chat features and instant loan estimates.